 Why Tax Planning Becomes More Important Before Retirement

 As retirement approaches, financial decisions tend to converge.
 Investment strategy, retirement income planning, Social Security timing, and estate considerations all begin to overlap, and taxes sit at the center of many of these discussions.
+Pre-retirees often face questions like:- How will my retirement income be taxed?

 - Should I adjust how I’m saving now versus how I’ll withdraw later?